attanavaid/RSA_and_Factoring/README.md

 # RSA and Factoring
-This repository contains number-theoretic algorithms used for RSA key generation and factoring, This project was for my Design and Analysis of Algorithms class at UMBC that I took in Spring 2022.
-This project received a grade of **135/140 (A+)**, Most parts were graded on the correctness and efficiency of algorithms and part 1b was graded on completion.
+This repository contains number-theoretic algorithms used for RSA key generation and factoring,

+This project was for my Design and Analysis of Algorithms class at UMBC that I took in Spring 2022.

+This project received a grade of **135/140 (A+)**, most parts were graded on the correctness and efficiency of algorithms and part 1b was graded on completion.

 ## NOTES
 1. The python files were all _initially_ programmed and tested in Microsoft Visual Studio Code (VS Code).